railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

+:invoice_sequence_id: Invoice Sequence, many2one

+    *The sequence used for invoice numbers in this journal.*

 :entry_posted: Skip 'Draft' State for Created Entries, boolean

-    *Check this box if you don't want that new account moves pass through the 'draft' state and goes direclty to the 'posted state' without any manual validation.*
+    *Check this box if you don't want new account moves to pass through the 'draft' state and instead goes directly to the 'posted state' without any manual validation.*

 Object: Fiscal Year (account.fiscalyear)